Meet Our Advisory Board

-Venkat Srinivasan is founder and Managing Director of Innospart Ventures, which invests in founders and ideas that leverage advanced AI to create a differential and disruptive impact on the economy and society.
+Venkat Srinivasan is founder and Managing Director of Innospark Ventures, which invests in founders and ideas that leverage advanced AI to create a differential and disruptive impact on the economy and society.
 He was previously Founding Chairman and CEO of Rage Frameworks, and AI-based company that was sold to Genpact.
 Prior to Rage Frameworks, Venkat was the Founder, Chairman, and CEO of eCredit.com, the leading provider of credit, financing and receivables management solutions for business-to-business and business-to-consumer commerce.
 Venkat is an expert in knowledge-based systems architectures, computational linguistics for business process automation.
 Venkat has spent the last 25 years contributing his research and acting as a thought leader to both the business community and the academic world.
 Prior to founding eCredit.com in 1993, Venkat served as an Associate Professor of Finance at Northeastern University’s Graduate School of Business in Boston, MA.
-Venkat holds a PhD.
-In Finance from the university of Cincinnati, Ohio.
+Venkat holds a PhD In Finance from the University of Cincinnati, Ohio.
 He has served on CEM’s board since 2012.

 Wiebe Tinga is the Chief Commercial Officer of Hasbro, a global toy and games company based in Pawtucket, RI.
 He was earlier Hasbro’s President of Asia Pacific and Latin America Sales and Marketing, and prior to that served as president of Hasbro Canada from 2004-2006.
 From 1993-2003, Tinga served as General Manager of Hasbro Northern and Central European Region, before joining Hasbro Benelux.
 Wiebe Tinga has been on CEM’s board since 2008.
 He was the keynote speaker at the 2010 Emerging Markets Symposium organized by CEM at Northeastern University in August 2010, and has spoken frequently to Professor Ramamurti’s Executive MBA students during their visit to Hasbro’s HQ in Rhode Island.